 We are doing a “literature-based” approach to school, meaning we do not use textbooks.
 Instead, we use “living books” (real books, stories, and novels) read aloud to the child.
 This is a staple of the Charlotte Mason philosophy and one of my favorite things about the way we are doing school.
 There are really no workbooks, activities or tests in these subjects.
 In a nutshell, exposure to great books and developing a love of learning is more important than dry facts.
 The child is required only to orally “narrate” back what was read.
 I really like the Charlotte Mason approach for literature and history.
 I got my first grade booklist from the free Charlotte Mason curriculum Ambleside Online.
 Though the books are all children’s classics, the language is far above what I ever believed my girls could comprehend.
 I sometimes have to explain things, but their comprehension and attention span has risen considerably over the past few months.

 A note for the OCD ones: At first, I really wanted to plan out our reading schedule to the T. (Of course, I did.)
-Let me be the first to tell you that there is literally no point in this!
+Let me be the first to tell you that for the homeschool philosophy we use, there is literally no point in this!
 Now that I have done it, I will never try to do it again.
 The real point of all the reading aloud is to lay a feast of ideas for the mind.
 The other goal is that over time their ears become attuned to things like cadence, vocabulary, and complex sentence structures.
 Next year I’ll simply compile a list of living books for each subject and let it be.
 I did a lot of planning this year which really helped me get a grid for pacing when starting out, but about halfway through I got a feel for what we were doing and didn’t need it anymore.
 With real books, unfortunately, there’s just no linear progression through subjects like there would be with a textbook.
 Each book is a different style and length, with varying chapter sizes.
 Random a much better reflection of how we naturally learn.

 I was really struggling with getting a handle on this subject, until I embraced my unschooling side.
 I am letting the girls lead by their interest, with no particular agenda.
 It’s not the organized, linear thing I had in mind, but it’s working beautifully.
 The key to unschooling is being willing to expose a child to new ideas and facilitate interests with books, time, and materials.
 In other words, science is no longer a subject I worry about checking off a list, but something that just happens through the course of our week.
 It has been a delight.
 Personally I love it and think that science is the ideal subject for unschooling!